AliYsfn/map-matching/ST-Matching-Baseline/Readme.md

 ## Features

 - Candidate point selection using spatial buffers
 - Observation and transition probability computations
+- Temporal similarity based on GPS speed and road speed limits
 - Construction of candidate graphs (DAG) and shortest path finding
-- Temporal similarity based on GPS speed and road speed limits
-- Evaluation metrics including path length, revisit counts, speed consistency, and complexity
+- Evaluation metrics
 - visualization of matched points and paths

 ## Files